ThreatConnect-Inc/threatconnect-spaces/README.md

 ## Guidelines

-+ All Playbooks Spaces Apps must have their own README.md files.
++ All ThreatConnect Spaces Apps must have their own README.md files.
   + Spaces README.md should include the following headers:
     + Summary
     + App Dependencies